 During his time at CFUV, he also enhanced his skill set by completing the course MUS 306: Sound Recording Techniques at the University of Victoria.

-Christopher completed his Bachelor of Education (Elementary) Degree at the University of Victoria.
+Chris completed his Bachelor of Education (Elementary) Degree at the University of Victoria.
 Prior to that, he studied Humanities for one year at Kwantlen Polytechnic University, and Jazz Studies (Trumpet & Piano) for two years at Capilano Univerisity.

-Christopher had a rich musical upbringing, having attended Langley Fine Arts School from Grade 1-12 and majoring in music as a high school student.
+Chris had a rich musical upbringing, having attended Langley Fine Arts School from Grade 1-12 and majoring in music as a high school student.
 He also studied trumpet and piano privately for several years during this time.

-Christopher believes that a successful integration of the fine arts is crucial for students’ creative and expressive development, and that integrating the fine arts can provide a stimulating and aesthetic atmosphere in the school, which contributes positively to the whole learning experience.
+Chris believes that a successful integration of the fine arts is crucial for students’ creative and expressive development, and that integrating the fine arts can provide a stimulating and aesthetic atmosphere in the school, which contributes positively to the whole learning experience.

-Christopher also believes that incorporating the fine arts teaches cultural awareness, self-confidence, problem solving, cooperation, and gives students the means and motivation to express their emotions.
+Chris also believes that incorporating the fine arts teaches cultural awareness, self-confidence, problem solving, cooperation, and gives students the means and motivation to express their emotions.